Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 The cost of obtaining an IFS commercial certificate is $970.
 * International IFS certificate with serial number 1000000819925106 was successfully registered and activated.
 * Dear user, please pay the KSTP final license fee in the amount of 740 dollars immediately.
+* The validity of the permits related to the identity of Mr. Ika Motto has expired.
+Please take immediate action to renew it so that the international inquiry process is not disturbed.
+* Please pay the amount of 1300 dollars to renew the identity permits.
+* The degree of sensitivity of the inquiry route is very high.